-The industry is shifting, evolving and changing in a revolutionary way.
+The industry is shifting, evolving, and changing in a revolutionary way.
 And blockchain’s growing popularity is reflected in the stock market where the mere mention of introducing the technology can send a company’s shares soaring.
-There is no denying that the hype is real — Reality Shares has even created a blockchain score which ranks companies based on their blockchain potential.
+There is no denying that the hype is real — Reality Shares has even created a blockchain score that ranks companies based on their blockchain potential.

 How to Invest in Blockchain?